ajazeez/what-movie/README.md

-# 🎥 What Movie?
+# 🎥 What Movie!
 App

 **What Movie!** is your ultimate movie guide, designed to help you discover, explore, and decide what to watch next.
 With an intuitive interface and robust features, it's a must-have app for every movie enthusiast.